 remove any old classification files generated by SNID,

 run SNID on the new spectrum,

-generate new verification plot with redo timestamp tag,
+generate and display a new verification plot with redo timestamp tag (type

-- display new verification plot and prompt user to either accept or reject re-extraction,
+- prompt user to either accept or reject re-extraction,

 if rejected, delete all files with redo timestamp tag and exit script,

 if accepted continue with items below,